depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * Query Filter

 ## ProblemDetails to describe errors
-**ProblemDetails** is a standard way of specifying errors in HTTP API responses and the NGSi-LD specifies this to be used in a variety of responses.
+**ProblemDetails** is a standard way of specifying errors in HTTP API responses and the NGSI-LD specifies this to be used in a variety of responses.
 [Here](https://lurumad.github.io/problem-details-an-standard-way-for-specifying-errors-in-http-api-responses-asp.net-core) is a tutorial on _ProblemDetails_
 and [here](https://tools.ietf.org/html/rfc7807) is the RFC.